apostrophecms/apostrophe-headless/README.md

 ]
 ```

 Then you can simply pass the `file` object you received from the attachments API as the `snapshot` property when POSTing a product.

-Later, when you `GET` this product from the API, you'll note that the attachment has a `._urls` property with versions of various sizes for your use.
+> Later, when you `GET` this product from the API, you'll note that the attachment has a `._urls` property with versions of various sizes for your use.
+To make those URLs absolute, set the `baseUrl` option for your site in `app.js`.
+This is a top-level option, like `shortName`.
+It does not belong to a specific module.
+It should be set to the URL of your site, without any path part.
+In production, that might look like  `http://example.com` while in development, it might look like: `http://localhost:3000`

+### Working with the shared media library
-Just as often though, you'll want to introduce an image to the shared photo library and reference it via an images widget.
+Sometimes, you'll want to introduce an image to the shared media library of Apostrophe and reference it via an images widget.
 Here's how to do that.

 ### Working with `apostrophe-images` and `apostrophe-files`